Every

 Try hormones or drugs first: Most hysterectomies are done on women

-under age 45, but if you can manage symptoms of fibroids with medication
+under age 45, but if you can manage symptoms of fibroids with

-decrease bleeding caused by fibroids.
+can dramatically decrease bleeding caused by fibroids.

 Consider a less drastic procedure: Like myomectomy, uterine fibroid